1. Overview

 Net Profit - Net Profit, also known as net income or net earnings, is the amount of money a company earns after subtracting all its expenses, taxes, and costs from its total revenue.
 It is a crucial indicator of a company's profitability and financial health.
 Net income is found at the bottom of the income statement, hence often referred to as "the bottom line."
 It includes deductions for operating expenses, cost of goods sold, interest, taxes, and other expenses.
 Net income is important for investors and stakeholders as it shows the company's ability to generate profit from its operations and is often used as a basis for dividends and reinvestment.

 Net Working Capital - Net Working Capital (NWC) is a financial metric that measures a company's operational liquidity by subtracting current liabilities from current assets.
 Current assets include cash, accounts receivable, inventory, and other assets expected to be converted into cash within a year.
 Current liabilities encompass accounts payable, short-term debt, and other obligations due within the same period.
 A positive NWC indicates a company has sufficient short-term assets to cover its short-term liabilities, essential for maintaining smooth operations.
-Conversely, a negative NWC suggests potential liquidity problems, signaling difficulties in meeting immediate financial obligations.
+Conversely, a negative NWC suggests potential liquidity problems, signalling difficulties in meeting immediate financial obligations.
 NWC is vital for assessing a company's short-term financial health and operational efficiency.

 Operating Costs - Operating Costs are the costs a business incurs during its operations to generate revenue.
 They are an essential aspect of a company's financial activities and are reported in the income statement.
 Common examples include rent, salaries, utilities, and material costs.
 Expenses are categorized into various types, such as operating expenses (related to the company's primary activities) and non-operating expenses (like interest payments or one-time costs).
 They can also be fixed (constant over time, like rent) or variable (fluctuate with business activity, like shipping costs).
 Accurate recording and management of expenses are crucial for evaluating a business's profitability and financial health.